James Cleland Richardson: Fighting at the Somme, Earning the Victoria Cross and Death

-In 1916, the 1st Canadian Division were involved in fighting several of the Battles of the Somme and, on Oct 8, 1916, in a phase of the action known as the Battle of the Ancre Heights Richardson's battalion was pinned down by barbed wire barriers and intense enemy fire during an attack on Regina Trench.
+In 1916, the 1st Canadian Division were involved in fighting several episodes of the Battle of the Somme.
+On 8 October 1916, in a phase of the action known as the Battle of the Ancre Heights Richardson's battalion was pinned down by barbed wire barriers and intense enemy fire during an attack on Regina Trench.
 The 20-year-old fearlessly encouraged his comrades forward by marching in front of them, playing his bagpipes in the face of the withering enemy fire, inspiring them to get up and continue their attack, which was ultimately successful.
 Later in the day, James realized he had left his bagpipes at or near the front lines and decided to traverse the battlefield to recover them, however, Richardson never returned and was presumed to have been killed.

 For his actions, he was awarded the British Empire's highest medal for bravery and valour, the Victoria Cross.
-The citation given for the awarding of the Victoria Cross, as published in the London Gazette No. 30967, dated October 18, 1918, stated the following:
+The citation given for the awarding of the Victoria Cross, as published in the London Gazette No. 30967, dated 18 October 1918, stated the following: